(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 Plan ahead and invoice with enough time to receive the funds before you need them.
 If you need funds faster than they can be reasonably processed, you may need to pay your expenses and reimburse yourself.

-54. How do I account for project funds received on my taxes?
+4. How do I account for project funds received on my taxes?

 The IRS considers donation and grant funds paid to a project as income.
-As a fiscal sponsor, TFC is required to issue IRS Form 1099-NEC, to all entities, with the exception of corporations, by January 31, for any year in which grant or donation funds of $600 or greater were paid to a project.
-Projects are responsible for accurately reporting this income to the IRS and for maintaining their own financial records.
-Keep all receipts and payment records to show how funds are spent on project expenses.
-Expenses should account for the income received and reduce tax liability
+TFC will send you an IRS Form 1099-NEC to all entities, with the exception of corporations, by January 31, for any year in which grant or donation funds of $600 or greater were paid to a project.

 We advise everyone to consult a tax professional about the tax implications of receiving funds through fiscal sponsorship.